dcpetty/obsidian/docs/_posts/2024-03-26-encodingtest.md

 ---
-title: This is a test of using UTF-8
+title: "This is a test of using UTF-8"
 date: 2024-03-26 22:46:12
 last_modified_at: 2024-03-27 23:06:15
 show_date: true